connorjburton/captain-cold/README.md

 A concise, statically typed language.
 If it compiles, it works?

 ## [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
-As this script does not require any particularly complex Discord functionality we use a simply webhook to post to our specified Discord channel.
+As this script does not require any particularly complex Discord functionality we use a simple webhook to post to our specified Discord channel.

 ## Weather API ([Open-Meteo](https://open-meteo.com/en))
 A fantastic, free, open source, no sign-up weather API with high temporal resolution, allowing us to look up temperatures over the next day.